"I have had several careers in my life. None have captured my heart the way flowers have." -Tammy Myers

 It was very early in my first business, First & Bloom, that I explored wholesale options in Seattle.
 Visiting each wholesaler, I introduced myself and set up accounts.
 Here, I discovered how a real floral wholesaler operates.
 You see, imported flowers are packaged up in tightly wrapped boxes and cellophane.
-As standard procedure for imports, flowers remain tightly wrapped in packaging and held in giant coolers with temperatures between 38-42 degrees to maintain "freshness" to slow the ethylene process.
+As standard procedure for imports, flowers remain tightly wrapped in packaging and held in giant coolers with temperatures between 38-42 degrees maintaining "freshness" to slow the ethylene process.
 Ethylene is the natural process of a living thing breaking down and decomposing.

 At this point, each wholesaler began to look very similar.
 Big open warehouses, giant grey walk-in coolers, and employees and shoppers moving about.